Samsung/TizenRT/docs/HowToUseSmartFSDumpVisualizer.md

 ![JournalingLoaded](./media/Journaling_loaded.png)

 >**Note** Please wait until SDV displays SmartFS information
->         since the dumping takes a few miniutes..
+>         since the dumping takes a few minutes..

 The contents of a smartfs dump file* can also be shown by opening it through "open" menu.